kanikakasharma/learning-library/developer-library/converged-db-for-developers/cross-data-type/cross-data-type.md

 **XMLTABLE**: Convert XML Data into Rows and Columns using SQL.
 The XMLTABLE operator, which allows you to project columns on to XML data in an XMLTYPE , making it possible to query the data directly from SQL as if it were relational data.

-Below are the examples using **XMLTABLE**
+Below are the examples using **XMLTABLE**:

-1. Customers who ordered quantity of items more than 5 and unit price is greater than $15
+1. Customers who ordered quantity of items more than 5 and unit price is greater than $15.

     ````
     <copy>